Revised: November 12th, 2020

 - On expiry of the Agreement, both parties hereby instruct the other to delete all Personal Data of the other party from their respective systems and discontinue processing of such Personal Data in accordance with Data Protection Law as soon as reasonably practicable and within a maximum period of 90 days, unless Data Protection Law (or, in the case the data is not subject to Data Protection Law, applicable law) requires further storage.
 This requirement shall not apply to the extent that the Personal Data has been archived on back-up systems so long as such Personal Data is isolated and protected from any further processing except to the extent required by applicable law.

-- AcuityAds may, subject to this Section 9, store and process the relevant Personal Data in the European Economic Area, Canada and the United States.
+- AcuityAds may, subject to this Section 9, store and process the relevant Personal Data in the European Economic Area (EEA), United Kingdom, Canada and the United States.

-- To the extent that Personal Data will be transferred outside of the EU pursuant to this DPA, both parties agree that the Standard Contractual Clauses for Controller to Controller transfers in the form approved by the European Commission and available at https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en(as amended or updated from time to time) (“Standard Contractual Clauses”) shall be incorporated by reference and form an integral part of this DPA.
-Purely for the purposes of the descriptions in the Standard Contractual Clauses and only as between Buyer and AcuityAds, AcuityAds agrees that it is a “data importer” and Buyer is the “data exporter” under the Standard Contractual Clauses.
+- Given that Personal Data will be transferred outside of the EEA and/or United Kingdom (the “Transferred Personal Data”) pursuant to this DPA, both parties agree that the Standard Contractual Clauses for Controller to Controller transfers in the form approved by the European Commission and available at https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en(as amended or updated from time to time) (“Standard Contractual Clauses”) shall be incorporated by reference and form an integral part of this DPA.
+Purely for the purposes of the descriptions in the Standard Contractual Clauses and only as between Buyer and AcuityAds, AcuityAds agrees that it is a “data exporter” and Buyer is the “data importer” under the Standard Contractual Clauses.
 Further, Appendix 1 and 2 of this DPA will take the place of Appendixes 1 and 2 of the Standard Contractual Clauses respectively.

 - Both parties agree that their respective liability under this DPA shall be apportioned according to each parties’ respective responsibility for the harm (if any) caused by each respective party.